 TEA cannot predict whether any school or charter district may experience short- or longer-term cash flow emergencies as a direct or indirect effect of COVID-19 that would require a payment from the PSF to be made to a paying agent for a guaranteed bond.
 Most school district bonds in the State are issued as fixed rate debt, with semiannual payments in February and August.
 Taxes levied by school districts for payment of bonds are generally collected by the end of January in each year.
 Consequently, PSF management is of the view that scheduled bond payments for school districts for the 2020 calendar year are unlikely to be affected by COVID-19.
 TEA has issued guidance to school districts and charter districts regarding, among other matters, the closure of schools, and TEA has established waivers for payment to school districts and charter districts, as such payments are in large part based on school attendance.
-Those waivers are intended to provide continued funding during the period of closure, although certain of the waivers require schools to provide on-line or at home curriculum in order to benefit from waivers.
-Reference is made to "Charter School Risk Factors," herein for a description of unique circumstances that pertain to the funding of charter districts.
+Those waivers are intended to provide continued funding during the period of closure, although to "Charter School Risk Factors," herein for a description of unique circumstances that pertain to the funding of charter districts.